Food-Oasis/Sahara-Repo/README.md

 This repo is devoted to the media and review of our sprint presentations delivered in biweekly class updates.

 ## Timeline
-Throughout the semester, each member rotated roles, giving each of exposure to every part of the Agile development cycle
+Throughout the semester, each member rotated roles, giving each of exposure to every part of Agile development

 ![timeline](/Media%20and%20Figures/timeline.PNG)